Sorbic acid

 Sorbic acid, or 2,4-hexadienoic acid, is a natural organic compound used as a food preservative.
 It has the chemical formula CH3(CH)4CO2H and the structure H3C\sCH=CH\sCH=CH\sC(=O)OH.
 It is a colourless solid that is slightly soluble in water and sublimes readily.
 It was first isolated from the unripe berries of the Sorbus aucuparia (rowan tree), hence its name.

 Production

 The traditional route to sorbic acid involves condensation of malonic acid and crotonaldehyde.
 It can also be prepared from isomeric hexadienoic acids, which are available via a nickel-catalyzed reaction of allyl chloride, acetylene, and carbon monoxide.
 The route used commercially, however, is from crotonaldehyde and ketene.
-An estimated 30,000 tons are produced annually.
+An estimated 30,000 tonnes are produced annually.

 History

 Sorbic acid was isolated in 1859 by distillation of rowanberry oil by A. W. von Hofmann.
 This affords parasorbic acid, the lactone of sorbic acid, which he converted to sorbic acid by hydrolysis.
 Its antimicrobial activities were discovered in the late 1930s and 1940s, and it became commercially available in the late 1940s and 1950s.
 Beginning in the 1980s, sorbic acid and its salts were used as inhibitors of Clostridium botulinum in meat products to replace the use of nitrites, which can produce carcinogenic nitrosamines.